 First Institute welcomes visitors.
 All students are encouraged to invite parents, friends and relatives to the school to visit at any time.
-All visitors must check in with the front desk assistant.
+All visitors must check in at the front desk.
 Staff will make themselves available to answer questions as they arise.
-If you have friends who may be interested in attending First Institute Inc., we hope that you will show them the facilities and introduce them to the staff.
 We encourage you to let your instructor know when you plan on bringing guests to the school.